enspiral/handbook/contributing.md

 #### Step 1

-First, go to the [enspiral/handbook](https://github.com/enspiral/handbook) "repo" (short for repository) on Github (you'll need to be a logged Github user).
+First, go to the [enspiral/handbook](https://github.com/enspiral/handbook) Github repo (you'll need to be a logged Github user).
 Click "Fork" to make your own copy of the repo.
 It'll ask for a destination: just select your personal account.

 ![](images/contributing-1.png)